What makes a website secure?

-A secure system is an updated system.
+A secure website is an updated website.
 This includes your server, your content management system (CMS) or builder software, and any apps and plugins you may be using.

 Because most often updates include security patches and fixes that are designed to counter specific known threats.
 So when you’re still using an old version of a plugin, for example, you leave yourself vulnerable to threats, which is exactly what hackers are looking for.

-By keeping your system, software, plugins and apps updated, you’re no longer an easy target.
+By keeping your devices, software, plugins and apps updated, you’re no longer an easy target.